Composting Tips & Resources

 Can’t Compost at Home?
 Here are a few other options:

-Pickup Services such as Green Waste Company and Compost Now – Many areas now have pickup services that will pick up your food waste from your porch and take it to an industrial service.
+Pickup Services such as Green Waste Company, Compost Now, and The ReCollective – Many areas now have pickup services that will pick up your food waste from your porch and take it to an industrial service.
 The advantage to this service is that, because it is industrial, they will often accept compostables that will not break down in a backyard setting.